fcipaq/picoheld_gwenesis/README.md

 When in game press and hold all three buttons to reach the emulator menu.

-You can then save/load game states as well as loading new ROMs.
+You can then save/load game states as well as load new ROMs.

 Note: ROMs will be loaded (byte swapped) into flash (for performance reasons).
 Therefore make sure, your flash size is at least the ROM size plus an additional 900K for the emulator code.

 ### Sound

 You can choose volume and the sound accuracy (i.e. either frame or cycle accurate sound generation).
 Changes to the sound accuracy should only be made before launching the game.
 Changing these settings while a game is running might crash the emulator or lead to unpredictable behavior.
+Choosing sound `Off` will disable sound generation and hence likely give you the most fps.

 ### Brightness

-Self explainatory.
+Self-explainatory.

 ### Settings